jdum/odfdo/doc_src/src/recipes.md

 ### Create a basic text document with a table of content

-Create a basic text document with a table of content.
+Create a basic document containing some paragraphs and headers, add a Table of Content from its headers.

 ??? code "recipes/create_a_basic_text_document_with_a_table_of_content.py"